 All major operating systems are also affected, including Windows, macOS and Linux.

 Currently, though, there's no known malware which uses the Meltdown or Spectre vulnerability, so the risk of your credit card information ending up in someone else's hands because these flaws is almost zero.
+It's the same for the newly discovered Foreshadow flaw.

 It appears that security experts and the big chip and software developers have known about the vulnerabilities for months, if not years.
 Only on 3 January 2018 did this information become public